blouyakis/emt_basic/module_3_test.md

 ### Q69 🟡
 **Front**
-59-y-o female sudden slurred speech & right-side weakness.
-Appropriate measure?
+Your patient is a 59-year-old female with a sudden onset of slurred speech and weakness on her right side.
+Which of the following measures is appropriate?
 · Sensation pinprick test · Keep supine · Oral glucose · **Immediate transport to stroke center**

 **Back**